fvwmorg/fvwm3/docs/DEVELOPERS.md

     checks pass.
 If not, fix the problems, and repeat this step.
 10. Upload the `fvwm-x.y.z.tar.gz` tarball to Github against the tag just pushed.
+11. Update the fvwm web site (see below)

 Updating fvwm-web
 =================